polca-project/polca-toolbox/MaxCompiler/README.md

 MaxCompiler, SLiC, MaxelerOS and MaxIDE have been developed by Maxeler Technologies.

-For more details on these tools please check [Maxeler website](https://www.maxeler.com/products/software/)
+For more details on these tools please check [Maxeler's website](https://www.maxeler.com/products/software/).

+A wide variety of examples and their implementations are available at [Maxeler's AppGallery](http://appgallery.maxeler.com/#/).